OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     publisher -DCSPConfigFile pub.ini

 A configuration file can specify domains with discovery configuration assigned to those domains.
-In this case the ``RepositoryIor`` property is used to take the same information that would be supplied on a command line to point to a running ``DCPSInfoRepo`` service.
+In this case the :prop:`[repository]RepositoryIor` property is used to take the same information that would be supplied on a command line to point to a running ``DCPSInfoRepo`` service.
 Two domains are configured here:

 .. code-block:: ini